mattermost/mattermost/README.md

 1. `docker stop mattermost-dev`
 2. `docker rm -v mattermost-dev`

-If you wish to gain access to the container use the folowwing commands
+If you wish to gain access to the container use the following commands
 1. `docker exec -ti mattermost-dev /bin/bash`

-We've updated the config file to skip email verification.
-You can pull the latest docker container or run the following to skip email verification
-1. `docker exec -ti mattermost-dev /bin/bash`
-2. `cd src/github.com/mattermost/platform/config`
-3. `vi config_docker.json`
-4. `Edit "Mode" : "prod", -> "Mode" : "dev"`
-5. `docker stop mattermost-dev`
-6. `docker start mattermost-dev`

 AWS Elastic Beanstalk Setup (Docker)
 ------------------------------------